deepstreamIO/deepstreamIO.github.io/docs/10-docs/20-client-js/70-datasync-record.md

 |callback|Function|false|A function that is called whenever the value changes and the data passed through.|
 |triggerNow|Boolean|true| If true, the callback function will be called immediately with the current value.|

-Registers that a function will be called whenever the record's value changes.
+Registers a function will be called whenever the record's value changes.
 All of the record's data can be subscribed to by providing a callback function or when changes are performed to a specific path within the record.

 Optional: Passing `true` will execute the callback immediately with the record's current value.